rickithadi/bigduckmusic.com/src/pages/features/2021-01-03-top-20-singaporean-releases-of-2020.md

 \-

-With a far starker palette than his band’s instrumental color (recorded in fact, with just a single microphone and guitar), math rock geek and Woes bandleader Russell Seow somehow finds an even stronger emotional potency in his solo project’s Midwest-flavored emo folk.
+With a far starker palette than his band’s instrumental colour (recorded in fact, with just a single microphone and guitar), math rock geek and Woes bandleader Russell Seow somehow finds an even stronger emotional potency in his solo project’s Midwest-flavored emo folk.
 From gentle, finger-picked yearning (*The Moon,* *I Wish I Could...*) to the driving storminess of *A Haunting*, Not Really glimmers with self-reflective beauty – with gentle guitars and painfully honest vocals, a calm catharsis invites you to bleed its Owen-like heart out with him.

 ### Listen to *Not Really* here: